angel-dart/angel/README.md

 }
 ```

+You can also use `buildMapFromUri(Map, String)` to populate a map from a URL encoded string.

 This can easily be used with a library like [JSON God](https://github.com/thosakwe/json_god)
 to build structured JSON/REST APIs.
 Add validation and you've got an instant backend.

 ```dart
 MyClass create(HttpRequest request) async {
     God god = new God();
     return god.deserialize(await parseBody(request).body, MyClass);